EberlyODL/chem202/pla-lecture-25.md

 When the amino group is not he principle group, then it is named as an "-_amino_-" substituent as highlighted below.

 Thiols will be named in the same way as alcohols and amines.
 The IUPAC system uses the suffix, "-_thiol_."
-If it is named as a substituent, it is a "-mercapto-."  this name comes from the word mercaptan, which is what thiols used to be called because of their ability to form complexes with mercury and other metals.
+If it is named as a substituent, it is a "-_mercapto_-."  this name comes from the word mercaptan, which is what thiols used to be called because of their ability to form complexes with mercury and other metals.